Art ’n chocolate

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: March 6, 2017.
-This entry was posted in American chocolate, Dogpatch SF, Featured, Front page, Local chocolatiers, Outside the Bay Area, San Francisco chocolate and tagged de Rochonnet delights, de Young Museum, Legion of Honor, Monet, olive oil, Poco Dolce, Richmond, Virginia Museum of Fine Arts.
+This entry was posted in American chocolate, Featured, Front page, Listed chocolatier, Local chocolate, Outside the Bay Area, Review, San Francisco chocolate and tagged de Rochonnet delights, de Young Museum, DIY tours, Legion of Honor, Monet, olive oil, Poco Dolce, Richmond, veteran SFBA artisan chocolatier, Virginia Museum of Fine Arts.
 Bookmark the permalink.